The X Factor (American TV series) season 1: Judges and hosts

 At the time of announcing the USA show of The X Factor, Cowell was the only confirmed judge.
-He later said that he was taking the choices of whom to join him on the show very seriously, saying, "It's pointless hiring judges who don't know anything about the music business.
-I'll probably go and find someone who did what I did for a living.
-I was an A&R guy for 20 years."
 Eventually, Grammy Award-winning record executive, songwriter, and record producer L.A.
 Reid, The X Factor UK judge Cheryl Cole, and Cowell's former American Idol colleague Paula Abdul Numerous people were speculated to host the series, including High School Musical star Corbin Bleu and The X Factor UK host Dermot O'Leary.
 On May 8, 2011, Nicole Scherzinger and Welsh presenter Steve Jones were announced as co-hosts of the show.

 On May 26, 2011, it was reported that Cole had been dropped from the show and was set to be replaced by Scherzinger.
-Reports varied over whether she was fired because American audiences had trouble understanding her accent, because of a lack of chemistry between her and Abdul, because Cole is unknown to American audiences, because Cole was confused with Sheryl Crow by American audiences, or that she had stepped down herself due to homesickness.
+Reports varied over whether she was dropped because American audiences had difficulty understanding her accent, because of a lack of chemistry between her and Abdul, because Cole is unknown to American audiences, because Cole was confused with Sheryl Crow by American audiences, or that she had stepped down herself due to homesickness.
 Cole's departure was officially confirmed on June 6 in a statement from Fox, which also confirmed Scherzinger as her replacement.
 Jones would then serve as the sole presenter.
 On August 5, 2011, Cowell announced that the reason why Cole left was because he gave her the option to be a judge on the 2011 series of the UK show as he felt that she would have been comfortable there.
 He said that if her departure had anything to do with her not getting along with Abdul then he would not be judging the show.
-Cole later revealed in a 2012 interview that she had decided to quit the show of her accord and rejected Cowell's offer to return to the UK show after Tulisa already replaced her on the UK panel and her unwillingness to judge the UK show without Cowell.
-Cole later patched things up with Cowell in 2014 and she along with Cowell would both return as judges on the UK show for the 2014 UK series for the replacements of both Sharon Osbourne and Gary Barlow.
+Cole later revealed in a 2012 interview that she had decided to quit the USA show on her own merit and rejected Cowell's offer to return to the UK show after Tulisa already replaced her on the 2011 UK show panel and her unwillingness to be a permanent judge the UK show without Cowell.
+The other two reasons Cole departed the USA show was due to American audiences having difficulty understanding her accent and Cole being unknown in the United States.
+Cole later patched things up with Cowell in 2014 and she along with Cowell would both return as judges on the UK show for the 2014 UK series.